jimasp/behave-vsc/CONTRIBUTING.md

 - Remember to disable the extension.
 - Open `.vscode/launch.json` in the extension repo project and change the `args` setting that contains `"${workspaceFolder}/../my-project"` to repoint it at your project path.
-- Then it's the same steps as above, just click "Debug Extension - MY PROJECT"
+- Then it's the same steps as above, just click "Debug - MY WORKSPACE"

 ---